Kisrawan: Khazen control

-The Khazens of Ballouneh had resettled in the Kisrawan village of Ajaltoun in 1606.
+The Khazens of Ballouneh had relocated to the Kisrawan village of Ajaltoun in 1606.
 The prominence they soon acquired in the region stemmed from their close alliance with Fakhr al-Din.
 The head of the Khazens, Abu Nadir (d.
-1647), was the Fakhr al-Din's aide and held the tax farm of Kisrawan in 1616–1618 and 1621.
-The Khazens lost control of the district to the Alam al-Dins after Fakhr al-Din's downfall in 1633, but regained it four years later Fakhr al-Din's nephew Mulhim Ma'n defeated the Alam al-Dins.
+1647), was Fakhr al-Din's aide and held the tax farm of Kisrawan in 1616–1618 and 1621.
+The Khazens lost control of the district to the Alam al-Dins after Fakhr al-Din's downfall in 1633, but regained it four years later when Fakhr al-Din's nephew Mulhim Ma'n defeated the Alam al-Dins.

-Abu Nadir consolidated Khazen control of the Kisrawan by purchasing large tracts of land there from the impoverished Shia Muslims of the district.
+Abu Nadir consolidated Khazen control of the Kisrawan by purchasing large tracts of land there from the impoverished Twelver Shias of the district.
 His son Abu Nawfal continued his father's land acquisitions and, with his sons, was granted an extensive estate in the district by Sultan Mehmed IV in 1671.
-Moreover, Abu Nawfal gained the influential office as the French vice-consul in Beirut in 1658 and again in 1662.
+Moreover, Abu Nawfal gained the influential office of French vice-consul in Beirut in 1658 and again in 1662.
 His descendants held the office for considerable periods through the late 17th and early 18th centuries.
 During this period, Abu Nawfal divided his estate in the Kisrawan among his eight sons.
 The sons and their descendants mainly based themselves in the villages of Ghosta, Ajaltoun and Zouk Mikael, and to a lesser extent Daraoun and Sahel Alma.

 Khazen domination of the Kisrawan facilitated its demographic transition into an overwhelmingly Maronite-populated region.
-Besides the tax collection rights the family obtained on a practically inheritable basis, the Khazens monopolized the silk trade in Kisrawan, fostering sericulture there and the immigration of Maronite peasants from northern Mount Lebanon.
+Besides the tax collection rights the family obtained on a practically inheritable basis, the Khazens monopolized the silk trade in Kisrawan, fostering sericulture there and the migration of Maronite peasants from northern Mount Lebanon.